This page gives information about causes of death on the Mortality Trends website.

 WHO codes: ICD-7 420-422; ICD-8 410-414; ICD-9 410-414; ICD-10 I20-I249, I25 and I251-I259.

-Diabetes mellitus, irrespective of the type (eg, type 1, type 2).
-Note that in Mexico there is a strong tendency for diabetes to be recorded as as the underlying cause of death if there is any evidence at all that it contributed to a death, whereas in some northern European countries there is a definite tendency for it not to be.
-Diabetes mortality rates consequently depend enormously on the coding practices in the particular country.
-Complicating the interpretation even further, the coding practices in several countries have changed substantially over time.
-Diabetes can result in death from coronary heart disease, stroke, kidney disease, liver disease, infectious diseases, and a few types of cancer.
+Diabetes mellitus, irrespective of the type (eg, type 1, type 2), though excluding gestational diabetes (which is classified below under 'Obstetric cause').
+Note that in Mexico there is a strong tendency for diabetes to be recorded as the underlying cause of death if there is any evidence at all that it contributed to a death, whereas in some northern European countries there is a notable tendency for it not to be.
+(Diabetes can result in death from coronary heart disease, stroke, kidney disease, liver disease, infectious diseases, and a few types of cancer.)
+Mortality rates for deaths attributed to diabetes thus depend hugely on the coding practices in the particular country.
+Complicating matters further, the coding practices in some countries have not remained constant.

 WHO codes: ICD-7 260; ICD-8 250; ICD-9 250; ICD-10 E10-E14.